Doomsday Ark Project

 There are no restrictions in regards to site, program, or size.
 The objective is to provide maximum freedom to the participants to engage the project without constraints in the most creative way.
 What is a skyscraper in the 21st century?
 What are the historical, contextual, social, urban, and environmental responsibilities of these mega-structures?

-eVolo Magazine is committed to continuing stimulating the imagination of designers around the world – thinkers that initiate a new architectural discourse of economic, environmental, intellectual, and perceptual responsibility that could ultimately modify what we understand as a contemporary skyscraper, its impact on urban planning and on the improvement of our way of life.
+eVolo Magazine is committed to continiue stimulating the imagination of designers around the world – thinkers that initiate a new architectural discourse of economic, environmental, intellectual, and perceptual responsibility that could ultimately modify what we understand as a contemporary skyscraper, its impact on urban planning and on the improvement of our way of life.

 REGISTRATION

-• Participants must register by September 1, 2023.
+• Participants must register by November 18, 2025.

-• Early Registration: USD $95 until December 19, 2023.
+• Early Registration: USD $95 until July 15, 2025.

-• Late Registration: USD $135 from December 20, 2023 to February 27, 2024.
+• Late Registration: USD $135 from July 16, 2025 to November 18, 2025.

 • One registration = One project.